Kotlin/anko/doc/BUILDING.md

 **4.** After doing this a number of directories with generated Kotlin source files should be present in `workdir/gen` directory.

-**5.** You can build them all together by launching `build_artifacts.xml` Ant script.
-This script creates a zip file with an artifact for each artifact in `workdir/gen/zip` directory.
+**5.** You can build them all together by running `build_artifacts.xml` Ant script.
+This script creates a number of zip files with Maven artifacts inside in the `workdir/gen/zip` directory.